Everything You Need To Know About Renters Insurance in California: The Goodcover Guide

 What happens when someone steals your laptop during a trip to Los Angeles?
 Or if your belongings are destroyed by water damage back home in San Francisco?
 With renters insurance, you’ll have peace of mind.

 Not all personal belongings are covered, though, and many are only covered up to a certain amount.
-You can get extended coverage to increase the coverage limits if you have high-value items like expensive jewelry at home.
+You can get extended coverage to increase the coverage limits in certain categories with our SUPERGOOD plan.

 Personal Liability Coverage